jenholzer/DevelopersInternal/StartupBikeMarkdown/sponsor.md

 - **Food & drinks**.
 It's up to you how fancy you want to be -- some sponsors just serve pizza and beer while others have nice catering and hand out schwag.
 Our meetup members are there for the startup and the bicycling; the food & schwag are just 'nice to have.'

 - **Co-host**.
 [An organizer](http://www.meetup.com/Startup-Bike-SF/members/?op=leaders) will lead the ride, but we'll need someone from your company as a point person to coordinate our visit and talk about your work.
+Sponsors typically talk for a few minutes about the gist of their business.
+If you have any cool stories or fun facts about your company and bicycles, we'd love to hear about it.

 - **Bike parking**.
 We'll need a secure space to park our bikes.